cmsYeehee/GameDesignChristian/revisedDesign.md

 Utility Upgrades: Boost vehicle speed, fuel efficiency, and power redistribution effectiveness.

 Score System
-Based on score, you get levels up to unlock other vehicles.
 Objective: 100% destruction to win in 10 minutes.
 Defense Mechanics
 Turrets/Defenses: 250 health